Senior Leadership Team

 Director of Studies

-With this knowledge, his leadership experience and drive, he is ready to apply what he has learnt to his new and exciting role as King's Bangkok's Director of Studies.
+With this knowledge, his leadership experience and drive, Scott is ready to apply what he has learnt to his new and exciting role as King's Bangkok's Director of Studies.

 Director of Co-Curricular

-Simone O'Connor has over 20 years' experience in teaching Physical Education around the world (in Peru, the UK, and Thailand), alongside a lifelong love and passion for sports in general.
-She has competed professionally in Cricket, Triathalon, Running and Squash, and spends her free time travelling and immersing herself in different cultures while pushing herself physically and mentally, with a focus on movement (trekking and mountaineering) and mindfulness.
+Simone has over 20 years' experience in teaching Physical Education around the world (in Peru, the UK, and Thailand), alongside a lifelong love and passion for sports in general.
+She has competed professionally in Cricket, Triathalon, Running and Squash.
+She spends her free time travelling and immersing herself in different cultures while pushing herself physically and mentally, with a focus on movement (trekking and mountaineering) and mindfulness.

-After obtaining her BEd in Physical Education and PSHE, she went on to take up roles as Assistant Head and Head of both academic and core PE and Games at multiple schools, Head of Year, Head of Activities and teacher of Mindfulness.
+After obtaining her BEd in Physical Education and PSHE, Simone took on roles as Assistant Head and Head of both academic and core PE and Games at multiple schools, Head of Year, Head of Activities and Teacher of Mindfulness.
 She has always been involved in co-curricular and extracurricular areas, leading residential International Award trips, FOBISIA competitions, sports tours and general outdoor education trips in her early career.
 More recently, she has at least 5 years of experience in directly developing a well-rounded ECA programme, including House Competitions, liaising with external providers, a number of departments and the local community; and coordinating over 75 activities for older students.

-Now, at King's Bangkok, as Director of Co-Curricular, her aim is to provide a wide range of activities to encourage our students to become more well-rounded, shine brighter and go further.
+Now, at King's Bangkok, as Director of Co-Curricular, Simone aims to provide a wide range of activities to encourage our students to become more well-rounded, shine brighter and go further.